microsoft/FASTER/docs/Roadmap.md

 ### Future Work

+* [ ] Better integration with an async/await threading model in C#
+* [ ] Scale-out and elasticity support
+* [ ] Easier integration into serverless and actor framework deployments
 * [ ] Checksums for storage pages
 * [ ] Support iteration over all and only live key-value pairs (different from log scan)
 * [ ] Handle log logical addresses greater than 48 bit (up to 64 bit)